-In the event that future project activities trigger any of the above safeguard policies, then careful examination is warranted to ensure that adequate steps are taken for protection of natural habitat, management of forests, conservation of physical cultural resources, and management of pesticides.
-Screening of proposed projects will reveal whether these policies are triggered, and if so then the appropriate inquiries be included in the analysis of environmental impacts and the design of mitigation measures.
+The above two policies were not triggered.
+Careful examination is warranted to ensure that adequate steps are taken for protection of natural habitat, management of forests, conservation of physical cultural resources, and management of pesticides.
+Screening of proposed projects will reveal whether the appropriate inquiries must be included in the analysis of environmental impacts and the design of mitigation measures.
 This EMF report provides details on those types of possible impacts in the context of this program, as well as guidelines for screening and subsequent actions.